saifiShaddil/screening/README.md

 # Information

 - Thers are two seprate folder for frontend and backend server
-- Client Folder service as Frontend
+- Client Folder is for Frontend part
+- Frontend is hosted on Netlify.
 > [Fronted Live URL](https://the-awesome-saifishaddil-site.netlify.app/)

-- Server folder service as backend
+- Server folder id for backend API.
-- Backend as deployed to Heroku
+- Backend is deployed to Heroku.
 > [Heroku Server Link](https://profilersapp.herokuapp.com/api)